message/iata/GB.md

 - merchant seamen;
 - military personnel with an exemption letter from the Ministry of Defense;
 - more exemptions can be found at <a href="https://tinyurl.com/yytxv2cp">https://tinyurl.com/yytxv2cp</a> .
 7. Passengers arriving in England who have been in or transited through Angola, Argentina, Bangladesh, Bolivia, Botswana, Brazil, Burundi, Cape Verde, Chile, Colombia, Congo (Dem.
-Rep.), Ecuador, Eswatini, Ethiopia, French Guiana, Guyana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Oman, Panama, Pakistan, Paraguay, Peru, Philippines, Qatar, Rwanda, Seychelles, Somalia, South Africa, Suriname, Tanzania, United Arab Emirates, Uruguay, Venezuela, Zambia or Zimbabwe in the past 10 days must:
+Rep.), Ecuador, Eswatini, Ethiopia, French Guiana, Guyana, India, Kenya, Lesotho, Malawi, Mozambique, Namibia, Oman, Panama, Pakistan, Paraguay, Peru, Philippines, Qatar, Rwanda, Seychelles, Somalia, South Africa, Suriname, Tanzania, United Arab Emirates, Uruguay, Venezuela, Zambia or Zimbabwe in the past 10 days must:
 - have a quarantine package for 11 nights; and
 - arrive at Birmingham (BHX), Farnborough (FAB), Gatwick (LGW), Heathrow (LHR) or London City (LCY).
 More details can be found at <a href="https://quarantinehotelbookings.ctmportal.co.uk/">https://quarantinehotelbookings.ctmportal.co.uk/</a> .